-It's really nice is if you have a small extra tent you can put up on your site.
+This tip is for campers with children.
+Children seem to love to have their little clubhouses and tents.
+What's really nice is if you have a small extra tent you can put up on your site.
 If you have a child who needs some time to be alone or if they get bored, they can always go into the tent to play, color, read, whatever they need to do.
 This gives them some quiet time.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.